jeankangdev/kill-carrots-game/README.md

 ## 📑 PROJECT

-A game to practice Vanilla JavaScript
+A simple game to practice Vanilla JavaScript and CSS
+You can win the game by pulling all carrots in 10 seconds

 ---